 About the format the group

-The group will be ongoing, at a frequency about 4 or 5 days per year.
-It will be semi-closed, to allow for continuity and group cohesion.
-That means participants will form a ‘pool’ of about 16 group members, with the aim of attending as many days as they can, though not everybody is expected to join in every time.
+This group has been ongoing since 2015, at a frequency about 4 or 5 days per year.
+It is semi-closed, to allow for continuity and group cohesion.
+That means participants form a ‘pool’ of about 16 group members, with the aim of attending as many days as they can, though not everybody is expected to join in every time.
 The dates will be planned and set a long time in advance, so in practice it should be possible to make sure that we have at least 12 to 14 people present at each of the days, although occasionally the group ends up smaller (8 to 10).
 When people drop out of the ‘pool’, Michael may invite new group members to join.
 The 'pool' has been closed for a couple of years, but as of October 2019, two or three places are now becoming available.

 Dates for the next couple of years: